 5. Does HSC 1799.102 protect against criminal liability?

-The GSL is silent on criminal liability.
-This means that a “good Samaritan” could technically face criminal charges if he commits a crime in the provision of emergency care.
+Good samaritan law California is silent on criminal liability.
+This means that a person could technically face criminal charges if he commits a crime in the provision of emergency care.

 Consider, for example, a person that rescues a driver from a car accident.
 In the course of the rescue, the “good Samaritan” injures the driver's leg while dragging him from the car.
 The rescuer stabilizes the driver and calls 9-1-1.
 He then takes the driver's wallet and runs off.